-Naturally Blessed With Nutreients, Matcha is Japan’s Most Traditional Green Tea.
+Naturally Blessed With Nutrients, Matcha is Japan’s Most Traditional Green Tea.

 The Origin of Tea

 Matcha an iconic symbol at the center of traditional Japanese Culture.
-Today, Japan proudly share this revered green tea with the food culture of the world.
+Today, Japan proudly shares this revered green tea with the food culture of the world.

-In recent years, as more people become health conscious, Japanese foods have gained popularity around the world.
-Matcha is said to be especially beneficial for the health, since the tea leaves are fully consumed.
+In recent years, as more people become health-conscious, Japanese foods have gained popularity around the world.
+Matcha is said to be especially beneficial for health since the tea leaves are fully consumed.
 Matcha is a beautiful green tea powder.
-Fresh-form-the-field tea leaves are dried without being kneaded, and finely ground into a fine powder, all without losing their vibrant color.
+Fresh-form-the-field tea leaves are dried without being kneaded and finely ground into a fine powder, all without losing their vibrant color.

 We are proud to share that ITO EN Exports the Largest volume of Japanese green tea globally.